montplex/engula-docs/docs/release-notes/index.md

 # Release Notes

-This document contains release notes for the changes in each release of Montplex Serverless Cache, up through June 03, 2023.
+This document contains release notes for the changes in each release of Montplex Serverless Cache, up through June 10, 2023.

+## June 10, 2023

+### Functionality Added or Changed

+- Implemented an account cost explorer that displays costs on a daily basis.

 ## June 03, 2023